Beauty Experts On How To Get Your Makeup To Last In The Heat

 Waterproof mascaras free from lash-building fibres are your best bet in the summer, but avoiding smudges lies in the application technique.
 Ruby suggests looking up when applying on to the lower lashes and looking down when coating the top lashes.
 "Use a biodegradable cotton bud and a tiny bit of concealer to clean up any mistakes instantly."

 Kenneth rates mascaras by Korean and Japanese beauty brands as they are specifically formulated for humid climates.
-He recommends ISEHAN Kiss Me Heroine Make Long & Curl Mascara Advanced Film, £12.37.
-R29 rates Fairydrops Scandal Queen Waterproof Mascara, £18.50, too.
+He recommends ISEHAN Kiss Me Heroine Make Long & Curl Mascara Advanced Film, $19.97.

 How to keep foundation in place all day

-According to Kenneth, the key to immaculate foundation is 'zone moisturising', which Instagram makeup artist Katie Jane Hughes calls selective placement.
-"Use a mattifying moisturiser like Bioderma Sébium Mat Control, £13.50, on areas that tend to get oily such as the forehead and nose, before applying makeup.
+According to Kenneth, the key to immaculate foundation is 'zone moisturizing', which Instagram makeup artist Katie Jane Hughes calls selective placement.
+"Use a mattifying moisturizer like Bioderma Sébium Mat Control, $19.90, on areas that tend to get oily such as the forehead and nose, before applying makeup.
 I also like to combine foundations.
 After applying your usual liquid version, buff a light layer of powder foundation in a matching shade over the areas where your foundation tends to slip or separate.
-This will give you that perfect, almost airbrushed finish, which has longevity in wear.
-I like Tropic Mineral Foundation, £24."
+This will give you that perfect, almost airbrushed finish, which has longevity in wear."

 Advertisement